timraay/HLLLogUtilities/README.md

 # **Planned features**

-This is a non-exhaustive list in no particular order of everything I *may* add one day, whenever I feel like it.

 - [x] Exporting a single match from a session
 - [x] Exporting statistics from a session or match
 - [x] Framework for custom match modifiers
 - [x] Automatic session scheduling
 - [x] HeLO integration
-- [ ] Command localization

 # **Quickstart**